 It might also help to skim through the chat logs of your previous webinars.

 Including a custom question in your webinar registration form is also a good idea.
 For example, asking, “What is currently the biggest challenge for you in X” will give you heaps of ideas for future webinars.
 Or you can ask the same question in the webinar feedback survey.
 That’s also a great way to gather ideas for improvement.

 Google Trends and Keyword Research

 Trending and “Buzz” topics attract webinar signups like moths to a flame.

 Another way to find trending topics is on ExplodingTopics.
-You’ll see keywords that have massively grown in Google search across industries.
+You’ll see keywords that have massively grown in Google searches across industries.
 You can also browse by categories.

 LinkedIn and Facebook Groups

-If you haven’t already joined LinkedIn and Facebook groups in your industry, then you’re missing out.
-People ask timely and relevant questions, share news and upcoming events.
+You’re missing out if you haven’t joined LinkedIn and Facebook groups in your industry.
+People ask timely and relevant questions and share news and upcoming events.
 If you find an active Social Media community, it’s an absolute gold mine for relevant and timely topics to create a webinar around.

-When someone posts a topic or a question, you can see by the amount of likes and comments if this topic is something that other group members connect to or not.
-That’s already quite a good validation if it genuinely interests people or not.
+When someone posts a topic or a question, you can see by the number of likes and comments if this topic is something that other group members connect to or not.
+That’s already quite a good validation of whether it genuinely interests people.

 Join the conversation.
 It’s also a good way to build relationships and perhaps even invite someone as a guest speaker to your next webinar.
-Which brings up to our next point.
+This brings us up to our next point.

 «Ask the Expert» Webinars